DallanQ/lotr_journeys_in_middle_earth/Manual.md

 ### INSPECTING TOKENS IN THE APP (page 7)

 Players can inspect tokens in the app at any time by selecting them and reading their text, which usually describes what the token represents.
 Inspecting is not an action, and the player can select the "Cancel" button to close the token's description.
-However, if a player selects the button preceded by the > icon of two right-faced arrows, they are performing an interact action and must meet the requirements for doing so.
+However, if a player selects the button preceded by the (icon of two right-faced arrows), they are performing an interact action and must meet the requirements for doing so.
 Similarly, while inspecting an exploration token, they should not select the "Confirm" button unless their hero is exploring that token.

 ### ADDING MAP TILES (page 7)